Tyratox/safe-evaluation-of-mfotl-dual-temporal-operators/README.md

 3. Run `./measure-asymptotic.sh ./experiments-asymptotic {asym} native ./measurements-asymptotic.csv`.
 This will run all experiments in the folder `./experiments-asymptotic` 10 times using the specialized algorithm by executing `./measure-single-asymptotic.sh` multiple times and write the results to `./measurements-asymptotic.csv`.
 The parameter `asym` once again contains the asymptotic values that should be measured but in contrast to step 3 the format required for bash is a little different: For the bash script all values must be passed as a single string enclosed in quotes, separated by spaces, e.g. `"2l 2n 8n 4l"`.

-4. Run `asymptotic-plot-generator.py --measurements ./measurements-asymptotic.csv --output {DIR}`.
-This will generate a plot per experiment in the folder `DIR`.
+4. Run `asymptotic-table-generator.py --measurements ./measurements-asymptotic.csv --output {DIR}`.
+This will generate a table per experiment in the folder `DIR` in a `.tex` file.
+For a pdf, add the flag `--pdf` and for standard deviations add `--stds`.

 5. Run `./measure-asymptotic.sh ./experiments-asymptotic-rewritten {asym} rewritten ./measurements-asymptotic-rewritten.csv`.
 This will run all experiments in the folder `./experiments-asymptotic-rewritten` 10 times using the translated formulas by executing `./measure-single-asymptotic.sh` multiple times and write the results to `./measurements-asymptotic-rewritten.csv`.

-6. Run `asymptotic-plot-generator-rewritten.py --measurements ./measurements-asymptotic-rewritten.csv --output {DIR}`.
-This will generate a plot per experiment in the folder `DIR`.
+6. Run `asymptotic-table-generator-rewritten.py --measurements ./measurements-asymptotic-rewritten.csv --output {DIR}`.
+This will generate a table per experiment in the folder `DIR` in a `.tex` file.
+For a pdf, add the flag `--pdf` and for standard deviations add `--stds`.

 ## Asymptotic Experiments for Release

-Relevant scripts: `asymptotic-plot-generator-rewritten.py`, `generate-asymptotic-experiments.py`, `log-generator.py`, `measure-asymptotic.sh`, `measure-single-asymptotic.sh`.
+Relevant scripts: `asymptotic-table-generator-rewritten.py`, `generate-asymptotic-experiments.py`, `log-generator.py`, `measure-asymptotic.sh`, `measure-single-asymptotic.sh`.

-1. `cd release/`
+1. `cd release-performance-evaluation/`
 2. In order to verify the results of the thesis, the same experiments should be downloaded but it is also possible to generate new ones.

 	- Download the experiments `experiments-asymptotic-rewritten-release.zip` used in the thesis from [here](https://github.com/Tyratox/safe-evaluation-of-mfotl-dual-temporal-operators/releases/tag/1.0) and extract them to the folder `./experiments-asymptotic-rewritten`.